Froggi22/Rat-God/README.md

 The maps command `/map` consists of 1 part:

-1. Choosing the location, e.g. `/map factory`.
+1. Choosing the location, e.g. `/map location:Factory`.

 The embed response has some buttons (amount varies on the map).\
 Some buttons link to external websites e.g. the wiki and to an interactive map.\